 When heating, place in the microwave with a cup of water and heat for 1-3 minutes.
 Shake to distribute heat and see if it needs to warm a bit longer.
 Optional – keep one in the freezer.

-Instructions for the following Rice Bags pictured below.
-I have a couple of sizes to give you options so you can see what will work best for your needs.
-The long tube for your neck, the small for on the jaw or head and the larger on the back or shoulders would be perfect.
+The long tube for your neck, the small for the jaw or head, and the larger one on the back or shoulders would be perfect.

 Supplies:

-- For the Blue and White Diamond pattern I cut two pieces of flannel 9″ x 6″
+- For the Blue and White Diamond pattern, I cut two pieces of flannel 9″ x 6″

-- For the Moon and Stars pattern I cut two pieces of flannel 6″ x 4 1/2″
+- For the Moon and Stars pattern, I cut two pieces of flannel 6″ x 4 1/2″

-- For the White with fun color patterned long tube shape I cut two pieces of flannel 16″ x 3″
+- For the White with a fun color patterned long tube shape I cut two pieces of flannel 16″ x 3″

 Rice